Introduction

 If you encounter communication barriers, here are some tips you can follow:

-The College has developed a set of resources related to social media use, including questions to ask yourself before posting on social media and factors that may be considered if concerns about a physiotherapist’s social media use are raised to the College.
-There is also a Social Media Checklist as well as Social Media Scenarios for additional guidance.
-All of the resources can be found here.
+The College has developed a set of resources related to social media use.
+These include questions to ask yourself before posting on social media and factors that may be considered if concerns about a physiotherapist’s social media use are raised to the College.
+There is also a Social Media Checklist and Social Media Scenarios for additional guidance.
+All of the resources can be found on the Social Media Principles for Physiotherapists page of the College’s website.

 E-Learning Module